The One That Got Away (Katy Perry song): Chart performance

 On the week ending October 16, 2011, the song debuted at number 94 on the Billboard Hot 100.

 In its sixth week it entered the top 10, making Teenage Dream one of only seven albums in Billboard's 53-year history to have six singles enter the top 10.
 On the chart dated December 24, 2011, the single entered the top five, making Teenage Dream the third album to have six or more top-five singles from one album on the chart following Rhythm Nation 1814 by Janet Jackson and Faith by George Michael.
 On the charts dated January 7, 2012, helped by the release of the remix with B.o.B., the single topped the Hot Dance Club Songs chart, the seventh song on the album to do so, setting a new record in the chart.
 The same week, the song peaked at number three on the Hot 100, making it Perry's only Teenage Dream single to fail to reach number one.
 As of January 2015, the song has sold more than 2,750,000 copies in the United States alone.

 "The One That Got Away" debuted at number 87 in Australia on the week ending October 10, 2011. before peaking at number 27.
 In New Zealand, the song debuted at number 40 and later peaked at number 12.
 It was certified gold by the Recording Industry Association of New Zealand (RIANZ) after selling 7,500 copies there.

+As of May 2022, "The One That Got Away" has sold 6.5 million copies worldwide.

 Music video

 Background

 Perry started filming for the video on September 30, 2011.
 Filming ended on October 2, 2011.
 The video was shot at the Lima Residence, a contemporary home located in Calabasas, an affluent city in Los Angeles County, California.
 Mexican actor Diego Luna plays Perry's boyfriend in the video.
 Photos from the set surfaced online, showing Perry wearing a conservative long-sleeved dress as well as sporting gray hair and prosthetic face wrinkles.
 The video was directed by Floria Sigismondi, who previously directed the video for "E.T."
 The music video premiered on November 11, 2011.

 On November 4, 2011, a teaser for the video was released, narrated by Stevie Nicks.
 Nicks provides the elderly woman's voice, speaking about the past and her desire to go back for one day.
 The video contains scenes of Katy Perry and her past boyfriend (Luna) fighting, intertwined with scenes of them in love.
 She is later shown as a nostalgic, elderly woman dressed conservatively and standing by a fence looking into the distance.
 A seven-minute extended version of the video was shown on November 11, 2011, exclusively at select advance screenings of the motion picture My Week with Marilyn.
-As of March 2021, the video has more than 900 million views on YouTube.